 Yes, you can climb too much as a beginner.
 An overuse injury will be incredibly detrimental to your climbing progression.

 Once I started outdoor climbing my addiction to climbing got even worse!
 I wanted to uproot my entire life and dedicate it to the sport.
 Beginner climbers run into the conundrum of wanting to climb every single day, but run the risk of personal injury the more often they climb.
 Talk to any of the elite climbers and they will all emphasize how important complete rest is.

 Unfortunately, these bad habits caught up with me.
 My upper body muscles were sore for days, the tendons in my elbows and fingers would ache, and I had to soak my feet in ice water baths thanks to my shoes that were way too tight.

 Rock climbing puts a lot of stress on some delicate joints like our fingers and elbows.
 Rest is just as important as training.
 Build a routine that limits your climbing to a few days a week.

 But just because you can’t go rock climbing every day doesn’t mean that you can’t practice the skills every day.
 You can practice flagging and back flagging while standing up and watching TV.

 The community at the gym is one of the most addictive aspects of climbing.
 So while we can still go every day, that doesn’t mean we can be climbing everyday.
 You can go to the gym and hang out with your fellow rock climbers on rest days.

 Thankfully, modern climbing gyms are equipped with squat racks, ellipticals, and some even have saunas!
 I used to think that cardio was useless, but now I love putting on a podcast and using the elliptical for 20-30 minutes.
 Supplement your climbing session with cardio to make the most of your training days.

 You can also belay your friends!
 I love belaying my friends on their projects and watching them send.
 I know that at some point in the future, they’ll be belaying me while I struggle on my project.
 Pay it forward and give them a catch!

-But I have gone on week long trips where I have done some climbing every single day.
+But I have gone on week long climbing trips where I have done some climbing every single day.
 I once spent a few weeks at the New River Gorge and after a while, I got totally sick of climbing!
-Not even was my body unable to climb, I mentally had no desire to head out to the crag.
-That’s ok!
-You need some time to recharge your psyche and try new things.
+Not only was my body unable to climb, I mentally had no desire to head out to the crag, which is perfectly fine.
+I just had no desire to go out for another climbing session.

 Climbing utilizes our pull muscles.
 Sometimes I will try to balance out overuse in these muscles by working through a push routine.
 If you have sore muscles, listen to your body and take a rest day.
 Muscle soreness is a great indicator that you need to take some time off.
 Taking one or two days off now to recover is better than taking 6-8 weeks off due to an injury.

-Is it bad to climb 3 days in a row?
+Is it Bad to Climb 3 Days in a Row?

-And if I have climbed for 3 days in a row, I am taking at least 2 days off.
+And if I have climbed for 3 days in a row, I am taking at least 2 days rest days.
 If you find yourself in a situation where you’re going to be rock climbing multiple days in a row, try out some of these tips.